chec/commercejs-nextjs-demo-store/README.md

 By clicking the above button, you will be navigated to the Netlify’s direct deploy page with the project’s repository passed as parameters in the url.
 Click the **Connect to GitHub** button, name your repository and enter in this [public key](https://github.com/chec/commercejs-nextjs-demo-store/blob/master/.env.example#L2) in the **Chec Public Key** input.
 Please note that for the purpose of getting you up and running with a live deploy preview of the demo store, we provided you with the Public Key from our demo merchant account.
 Now, save & deploy your site.

+*Please note the initial build will fail if you enter in your public key instead of the provided demo merchant [key](https://github.com/chec/commercejs-nextjs-demo-store/blob/master/.env.example#L2).
+The one-click deploy is meant for presentation purposes to spin up a quick deploy.
+Using your merchant account would mean you would need to have the appropriate data such as multiple assets and categories associated with your products.
+If you would like to use your merchant account, please follow the manual setup steps below.*

 ## Manual setup and Netlify deployment